Enhance education through technology.

 Cutting-edge program that is competitive with those at top universities.
 UToledo follows the standards of the Association for Educational Communications and Technology.
 AECT sets benchmarks for educational technology programs around the world.

-The master’s and Ph.D. educational technology programs have a 100% job placement rate.
+The Ph.D. educational technology program has a 100% job placement rate.

 Our graduates are prepared to be: